carlpwilliams/pt-tools/readme.md

     <blockquote>npm install i</blockquote>

 - Fill in the required fields in config.jsonc
+- Download google creds json file and ensure it is in the root folder of the project

 ## Running it to test
 - Test it by running